 i removed about 3" from the male fastener strip (we created in the last step) so that i had a seam 6" from the both ends of the bow at my sides. w/ this 3" gone, it took one more 8.5" long strip to finish off the belt. (again measure to include a 1/4" seams.)

-and there you have it just in time for your new years celebration if you're like me and not brave enough for sequins!!! one festive bow belt:
+just in time for your new years celebration if you're like me and not brave enough for sequins!!! one festive bow belt:

 PS - i told wade today during lunch that i was feeling "hip-y" in all of my pictures. he said we'll it's probably the way you're wearing your hair - long and over your shoulders like that. i was like "huh". then finally i realized he meant "hippie". oh boy! yes - i am in fact looking "hippie":